Everyone

 Employment Court

-If you are unhappy with a written decision by the Employment Relations Authority (ERA), you can challenge it in the Employment Court.
+If you are unhappy with a written decision by the Employment Relations Authority (ERA), you can challenge it in the The court that hears and determines cases relating to employment disputes.
+It also hears challenges to determinations of the Employment Relations Authority and questions of interpretation of law.
+It has initial jurisdiction over matters like strikes and lockouts.

 The ERA and Employment Court websites provide guidance on what you can challenge and how.
 You must apply to the Employment Court within 28 days of the ERA’s written decision being made.